Personal Gadgets

 Is red light therapy (photobiomodulation) scientifically proven?

 Yes, within specific parameters.
 Peer-reviewed meta-analyses support PBM at 630–850 nm wavelengths for reducing muscle soreness and accelerating tissue repair.
-Effectiveness depends heavily on device irradiance output — consumers should request third-party test data before purchasing any panel.
+Effectiveness depends heavily on device irradiance output, request third-party test data before purchasing any panel, as many budget devices don’t publish verified specs.

 Can you buy an ultrasound device for home use legally in the US?

 Yes.
 FDA-cleared handheld ultrasound devices like the Butterfly iQ+ are legally available to consumers in the United States.
-They require no prescription for purchase, though proper interpretation of imaging results typically requires clinical training or AI-assisted guidance tools.
+They require no prescription for purchase.
+Correctly interpreting the images typically requires clinical training or AI-assisted guidance, findings should prompt professional review, not replace it.

 How much does a continuous glucose monitor cost without insurance?

-A two-week CGM trial for non-diabetics costs approximately $89–$120 out of pocket in 2026, with options like the Dexcom Stelo and Abbott Libre Sense designed specifically for over-the-counter consumer purchase.
-Neither requires a prescription for over-the-counter models.
+A two-week CGM trial for non-diabetics costs approximately $89–$120 out of pocket in 2026.
+The Dexcom Stelo and Abbott Libre Sense are both designed for over-the-counter consumer purchase, with no prescription required.

 What underrated health gadgets are good for gut health?

-Breath analyzers such as the AIRE 2 are the strongest underrated gadget category for gut health in 2026.
-They test for hydrogen and methane gases linked to SIBO and food intolerances, using the same diagnostic chemistry used in gastroenterology clinics, for under $350.
+The AIRE 2 breath analyzer is the strongest option in 2026 for gut health.
+It tests for hydrogen and methane gases linked to SIBO and food intolerances, using the same diagnostic chemistry used in gastroenterology clinics, for under $350.
+Proper calibration before each test is required for accurate results.

 EO